Jaimeloeuf/SS/spec.md

     ```
 - IIFEs are supported, and used mainly to enclose all the data and logic into its self enclosing scope
 - Arrow functions are supported as lambdas / anonymous functions
+- Function arguements will be evaluated 1 by 1 in order from right to left before they are passed to the function.
+    - The arguments will be evaluated in a strict order to make it easier to read, reason and prove the execution order and control flows.
+This differs from other languages like Scheme and C where the spec does not specify, giving compilers the freedom to reorder for efficiency.
+        - what you see is what you get
 - TBD:
-    - should functions be hoisted? or cannot be accessed after definition
+    - should functions be hoisted?
+Or cannot be accessed before definition
     - overloading?
     - Should there be implicit returns for functions?
 Does that mean we need to support undefined?
     - Named function arguments like in python?
 Removes the need for overloading and undefined function inputs to pass in a argument later in the sequence